holoviz/panel/doc/explanation/api/index.md

 :link: parameterized
 :link-type: doc

-Declare parameters and their ranges in `Parameterized` classes, then get GUIs (and value checking!) for free.
+Declare *Parameters* and their ranges in `Parameterized` classes, then get GUIs (and value checking!) for free.
 :::

 :::{grid-item-card} {octicon}`link;2.5em;sd-mr-1 sd-animate-grow50` 3.
 Callbacks API